flatironinstitute/finufft/docs/install.rst

   CFLAGS="-ansi -D_GNU_SOURCE -fexceptions -fPIC -fno-omit-frame-pointer -pthread"
   CXXFLAGS="-ansi -D_GNU_SOURCE -fPIC -fno-omit-frame-pointer -pthread"

 These settings are copied from the ``glnxa64`` case.
-Here you will want to replace the compilers by whatever version of GCC you have installed.
+Here you will want to replace the compilers by whatever version of GCC you have installed, eg via brew.
 For pre-2016 MATLAB Mac OSX versions you'll instead want to edit the ``maci64`` section of ``mexopts.sh``.